 An example of a HIPAA email disclaimer would be:

 “The information contained in this transmission may contain privileged and confidential information, including patient information protected by federal and state privacy laws.
 It is intended only for the use of the person(s) named above.
 If you are not the intended recipient, you are hereby notified that any review, dissemination, distribution, or duplication of this communication is strictly prohibited.
 If you are not the intended recipient, please contact the sender by reply email and destroy all copies of the original message.”

 Other countries, however, make email disclaimers on all messages mandatory.
 The Canada Anti-Spam Legislation (CASL) mandates that ALL companies obtain some level of consent before sending email messages to any recipient.
-As part of this law, it is required that all email signatures contain appropriate legal text with appropriate unsubscribe links in place.
+That means all email signatures must contain appropriate legal text with unsubscribe links in place.

 This, in essence, gives consumers complete control over their email messages.
 This law applies to all ingoing and outgoing email messages, and violating this law can cost your organization up to $10 million.

 To protect your business, it is still highly advisable to use an appropriate legal disclaimer on your emails.
 It’s simply not worth the risk.